Donaldttt/fuzzyy/README.md

 " Default to 0
 let g:fuzzyy_dropdown = 0

+" Fuzzyy avoids opening files in windows containing special buffers, like " buffers created by file explorer plugins or help and quickfix buffers.
+" You can use this to set up some exceptions, the match is on filetype.
+" Defaults to ['netrw'] (Netrw is Vim's built-in file explorer plugin) let g:fuzzyy_reuse_windows = ['netrw']
+" Example usage
+let g:fuzzyy_reuse_windows = ['netrw', 'bufexplorer', 'mru']

 " Make FuzzyFiles respect .gitignore if possible
 " only work when
 " 1. inside a git repository and git is installed